Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Preliminaries

 We observe that

 This identity allows us to recast their formula as the form in \cref{thm:KPK:PKP}.

-\citet[Theorem 3.3]{QTW24X} also treated an analogous family of graphs called \emph{KPC graphs}, which are of the form $P^l(K_a,C_c)$.
+\citet[Theorem 3.3]{QTW26} also treated an analogous family of graphs called the \emph{KPC graphs}, which are of the form $P^l(K_a,C_c)$.
 When $a=1$, KPC graphs reduce to \emph{tadpoles}; we adopt the notation $C_c^l=P^l(K_1,C_c)$ for compactness, see the right illustration in \cref{fig:lollipop-tadpole}.
-Here the root of~$C_a$ is said to be its \emph{center}.
-For any composition $I=i_1i_2\dotsm\vDash n$ and any integer $0\le a\le n$, define
+Here the root of~$C_c$ is said to be the \emph{center} of $C_c^l$.